NPTC Group of Colleges

-The college offers a programme of full-time, part-time, and higher education courses across its 8 campuses in Wales.
+The college offers a programme of full-time, part-time, and higher education courses across its 8 campuses.

 Provision

 NPTC Group offers a wide range of further education courses including A levels, BTECs and other vocational courses; the college offers higher education and part-time courses, including certificates, diplomas, BSc and BAs.
-NPTC Group of Colleges is a collaborative partner of the University of South Wales, The University of Wales Trinity Saint David, Wrexham Glyndŵr University, and Pearson.
+NPTC Group of Colleges is a collaborative partner of the University of South Wales, University of Wales Trinity Saint David, Wrexham Glyndŵr University, and Pearson.

 Former students

 Some notable former students include Michael Sheen, Dan Lydiate, Ashley Beck, James Hook, Justin Tipuric, Duncan Jones and Paul James.